Unlocking Potential Through Group Therapy for Autism

 ABA therapy is not limited to therapy sessions.
 It can be effectively integrated into daily life, allowing teens to practice the skills they learn in different environments.
 This approach helps reinforce learning and applies it to real-world situations.
 Parents can create opportunities for practice during everyday activities, such as:

-Grocery Shopping | Encourage the teen to ask for help from staff or practice making decisions about items to purchase. |
+- Grocery Shopping: Encourage the teen to ask for help from staff or practice making decisions about items to purchase.

-Family Meals | Have the teen participate in meal planning and preparation, which can enhance communication and social skills. |
+- Family Meals: Involve the teen in meal planning and preparation, enhancing communication and social skills.

-Social Outings | Organize playdates or group activities with peers, allowing the teen to practice social skills in a relaxed environment. |
+- Social Outings: Organize playdates or group activities with peers, allowing the teen to practice social skills in a relaxed environment.

 By creating these opportunities, parents help reinforce the principles of ABA therapy and promote the development of essential skills beyond traditional settings.